 This portrait of Andreas Vesalius was included as an illustration in his 1543 book about the human body.

 CATHERINE DE’ MEDICI (1519–1589) Italy/France.
 Noblewoman and French monarch.
-Queen consort of King Henry II until his death and powerful leader during reigns of her children Francis II, Charles IX and Henry III.
-(4)
+Queen consort of King Henry II until his death and powerful leader during reigns of her children Francis II, Charles IX and Henry III. (on 4 lists)

 A portrait of Catherine de’ Medici from between 1547 and 1559.
 It is located in the Uffizi Gallery, Florence.